Floorp-Projects/Floorp/docs/bug-mgmt/policies/triage-bugzilla.rst

--  All open bugs, in your components without a pending ``needinfo`` flag or a ``stalled`` keyword since start of current release cycle which do not have a priorty set
+-  All open bugs, in your components without a pending ``needinfo`` flag or a ``stalled`` keyword since start of current release cycle which do not have a priority set
 -  All bugs with active review requests in your component which have not been modified in five days
 -  All bugs with reviewed, but unlanded patches in your components